-- Support for simultaneous triggering and software-triggering conversions - Support for a multi-triggering mode with a programmable number of conversions on each trigger - Each ADC has ability to scan and store up to 8 conversion results. - Current injection protection
+- ADC conversions can be synchronized by any module connected to the internal crossbar module, such as PWM, timer, GPIO, and comparator modules. - Support for hardware-triggering and software-triggering conversions - Support for a multi-triggering mode with a programmable number of conversions on each trigger - Each ADC has ability to scan and store up to 8 conversion results. - Current injection protection